Maher1506/Java-connect-four-solver/README.md

 ## :robot: AI Implementation

-Connect 4's increased complexity demands more than brute-force search.
+Connect 4's increased complexity demands more than a brute-force search.
 To enable intelligent decision-making at reasonable speeds, the AI employs several optimization techniques:

 ### Minimax with Alpha-Beta Pruning
 Alpha-beta pruning significantly reduces the number of nodes evaluated in the game tree by pruning branches that cannot possibly influence the final decision.
 This allows deeper searches within the same time constraints.